Deutsch: Bluthochdruck / Español: Hipertensión / Português: Hipertensão / Français: Hypertension / Italiano: Ipertensione

 Application Areas

-- Cardio Workouts: Walking, jogging, cycling, and swimming are effective for lowering blood pressure.
+- Cardio Workouts: Walking, Jogging, cycling, and swimming are effective for lowering blood pressure.

 - Strength Training: Low to moderate weight training can be beneficial if done correctly and without straining.